Menu Close

 Andrew F. Scott

 Andrew F. Scott is an Associate Professor of Art and Technology at the University of Texas at Dallas.
 He was born in Brooklyn, New York.
-Holding a B.F.A. from Long Island University, Southampton and an M.F.A. from The Ohio State University, he has also studied at its Advanced Computing Center for the Arts and Design (ACCAD).
-He currently works and resides in Dallas, Texas.
+He holds a B.F.A. from Long Island University, Southampton, and an M.F.A. from Ohio State University, where he also studied at its Advanced Computing Center for the Arts and Design (ACCAD).
+He currently works and resides in Dallas, Texas, and New York, New York.